ViBlog/viewpager/viewpagerindicators-libraries.md

 When we use to work on **View Pager Indicators** some years ago we had only one library that we should know: ViewPagerIndicator.
-It was an awesome job at the time but we have to let it go.
-With 4 years of inactivity and Material Design that have taken over, we should look to **better suited libraries**.
+It was an awesome job at the time, but we have to let it go.
+With four years of inactivity and Material Design that have taken over, we should look to **better-suited libraries**.
 The good news?
-There is plenty of them and I will cover the one's I've found and show you how they look in this, _"I have no time to loose to check them all"_ blog post.
+There is plenty of them, and I will cover some of them and show you how they look in this, _"I have no time to loose to check them all"_ blog post.

 As usual, try to contribute to the libraries you use daily.
 It will help us all in the end.

 # ViewPagerIndicator (Jake Wharton)
 8150 stars, 127 issues, 80 Pull Requests, no activity for 4 years.
 [Github, ][vpi_github_lib][ _Sample code._][vpi_sample_code]

-Grandfather of all of them, this library haven't changed for the last 4 years.
-I would avoid it for the lack of material ripple effect, and the hard time theming the TitlePageIndicator.
-The simple indicators still works well, are easily customisable but no commits for the last years makes me think twice before using it.
+Grandfather of all of them, this library haven't changed for the last four years.
+I would avoid it for the lack of material ripple effect, and the hard time for theming the TitlePageIndicator.
+The simple indicators still work well, are easily customizable but no commits for the last years makes me think twice before using it.

 ```compile 'com.github.JakeWharton:ViewPagerIndicator:2.4.1'```